maccody/KanaChord/hardware/README.md

 Now, cut a four-conductor section of ribbon cable with a length of approximatly 28 cm (11 inches).
 This will be the row cable for the right keypad.
 Separate out the individual conductors, attach four (4) female crimp terminals, and insert the terminals into a five (5) terminal connector shell.
 Note that there will be an unused place between the terminal pins for Rows 0 and 1, which is Ground Pin 18 on the Pico.
 Note that three of the ribbon cable conductors attach to the Row solder pads on the right keyboard PCB, while one conductor attaches to the signal input of the level shifter circuit.
 Note that during installation, this cable will fold over to attach to Pins 16 through 20 on the Pico.

 Assmble the unidirectional level shifter circuit on a small piece of prototyping board with solder pads or as otherwise desired.
 The idea is to keep the resulting assembly small and relatively flat.
 In the implementation shown in the picture, judicious application of heat-shrink tubing was performed to prevent short circuits.
-The circuit is wired into a power harness, which is approximately 10 cm (3.5 inches) long.
+The circuit is wired into the power harness, which is approximately 10 cm (3.5 inches) long.
 The power harness has three (3) female crimp connectors that are inserted into a four (4) terminal connector shell.
 Note that there will be an unused place between the Ground and 3V3(OUT) pins, which is the 3.3V_EN pin 37 on the Pico.
-Consult the pictorial schematic above for the wiring of the level shifter circut and the power harness 5V and Ground to the right keyboard PCB.
+Consult the pictorial schematic above for the wiring of the level shifter circiut, with the output of the level shifter connected to the Neopixel input and the power harness 5V and Ground to the right keyboard PCB.
 During installation, the power harness connector will attach to Pins 36 through 39 on the Pico.
 This completes the wiring of the right keypad assembly.

+The macro mode slide switch is soldered to a three-wire harness that is 5 cm (2 inches) long.
+The harness has three (3) female connector pins crimped on and placed within a three-position connector shell.
+During final assembly, the connector will be placed on the header pins at positions 22 through 24.

 ## 3D-Printed Keycaps
 The keycaps for the KanaChord Keyboard were created in TinkerCAD, as shown in the illustration below.
 The STL files for the left-hand and right-hand keycap sets can be viewed with the Github STL viewer by clicking on the STL files listed above.
 ![KanaChord_Keycaps](https://github.com/maccody/KanaChord/assets/17059321/93afd88c-73b2-4089-8cf6-816c1f5a1629)

 The blank keycap from makerhack's (Chris Garrett) [Custom Cherry MX Keycaps](https://www.thingiverse.com/thing:4702109) was used as the source keycap.
-It is licensed under the [Creative Commons - Attribution license](https://creativecommons.org/licenses/by/4.0/).
-The Kana and special charaters are text objects coverted to TinkerCAD 'holes' that were combined with each blank keycap to form insets.
+The design is licensed under the [Creative Commons - Attribution license](https://creativecommons.org/licenses/by/4.0/).
+The Kana and special charaters are text objects coverted to TinkerCAD 'holes' that are combined with blank keycaps to form insets.
 The keycaps were sliced with Cura using Standard Quality (0.2mm), with 20% infill using the gyroid infill pattern.
-The keycaps were printed with untinted PLA to allow the Neopixels to shine through.
+The keycaps were printed with untinted PLA to allow light from the Neopixels to shine through.
 After printing, the insets were filled with black acrylic paint, followed by a coat of flat, clear enamel paint.

 ## 3D-Printed Enclosure
-Enclosure for the KanaChord Keyboard was also created in TinkerCAD, as shown in the illustrations below.
+The enclosure for the KanaChord Keyboard was also created in TinkerCAD, as shown in the illustrations below.
 The STL files for the individual components of the enclosure can be viewed with the Github STL viewer by clicking on the STL files listed above.
 ![TinkerCAD_Keyboard_Case](https://github.com/maccody/KanaChord/assets/17059321/fc7e1685-39a2-46db-be0c-d81ea0488f06)

 The left and right keycase enclosures were created using 0707070user's OpenSCAD program [Customizable snap-fit electronics project box enclosure](https://www.thingiverse.com/thing:2866563).
 It is licensed under the [Creative Commons - Attribution license](https://creativecommons.org/licenses/by/4.0/).
 The enclosure components are flipped so tha the lids now act as baseplates for the keyboard enclosure.
-The enclosures were edited to crete the holes of the integral keyplates, the switch and Pico mounts, and hole for the USB cable.
+The enclosures were edited to create the holes of the integral keyplates, the switch and Pico mounts, and pass-through hole for the keyboard feet and the USB cable.

 The enclosure was designed in halves to fit on the build plate of a Crealty Ender 3 Pro 3D printer.
 Keyed mating components were included to ensure secure assembly.
 Two feet, one shown on the lower left of the enclosure illustration, are printed and inserted into the holes in the baseplate during assembly.
 These provide some ergonomic tilt to the KanaChord Keyboard in alignment with the main keyboard.
 Note that the green rectangle on the baseplate indicates where the microcontroller is attached and is not part of the baseplate design.